First, the ancestors of frogs and salamanders crawled out of the deep blue sea. Then, for a while, dinosaurs ruled the earth.

 A reptile-like vertebrate ancestor led to dinosaurs and modern reptiles, as well as to birds and mammals.
 The branches split after the development of the amniotic egg.
 Some of the major groups in the tree are named based on a feature of the skull that they all share, the number of openings behind the eye.
 Anapsids (turtles) don't have any.
 Synapsids have one and diapsids have two.

-The two main classes of dinosaurs are Ornithiscians and Saurischians.
-These groups are named after their hips (bird-like or reptile-like).
-The bird-hipped ones were mostly larger herbivores and the reptile-hipped ones were the speedy, carnivores.
+The two main classes of dinosaurs are Ornithischians and Saurischians.
+These groups are named after their hip bones (bird-like or reptile-like).
+The bird-hipped ones were mostly larger herbivores, and the reptile-hipped ones were the speedy, carnivores.

 Reptiles were the lords of all they could see for more than 200 million years.
 What happened?
 We don't have a simple answer.
-Possibilities include a giant collision with an asteroid or asteroids, as well as other geological events.
-Whatever the cause, dinosaurs disappeared and left room and board open for other vertebrates.
+The most widely accepted hypothesis is that a an asteroid collided with Earth.
+Since we don't have a time machine handy, we might not ever know for sure, though.
+Whatever the cause, dinosaurs disappeared and left the stage open for other vertebrates.

-Dinosaurs are gone, but we still have lots of reptiles.
-Currently, there is a lot of debate about how to divide them up.
+The dinosaurs are gone, but there are still lots of reptiles around.
+Currently, there's is a lot of debate about how to divide them up.
 Some scientists feel that birds have enough similarity to some reptiles to be grouped more closely.
 Other scientists group modern reptiles into one class divided into a few orders and others into different classes.
 Let's go with the simplest.
 The three major classes of reptiles we have today are:

 Testudines: These are the turtles.
 Terrestrial ones are usually called tortoises and aquatic ones include sea turtles and fresh water terrapins.
 The most noticeable thing about a turtle is the big shell covering most of its body.
-This is for protection and turtles can pull their head and limbs inside in an emergency.
+This is for protection; turtles can pull their head and limbs inside in an emergency.
 Turtles on land have feet with claws, while aquatic turtles have feet shaped like flippers.
+None of them know karate, though, despite rumors to the contrary.

 Lepidoposaura: This is the biggest group of modern reptiles.
 This group has a unique skull called a kinetic skull.
 The joints in a kinetic skull are very loose and mobile.
 The jaws are not joined directly to the head and can open extremely wide so that lizards and snakes can swallow really large prey.

-There is a simple distinction within this group: lizards have legs and snakes don't.
-There are some legless lizards, so another helpful distinction is that lizards have external ears and moveable eyelids, if you ever choose to get that close.
+There's a simple distinction within this group: lizards have legs and snakes don't.
+But there's always an exception to the rule right?
+There are in fact some legless lizards, so another helpful distinction is that lizards have external ears and moveable eyelids, if you ever choose to get that close.